wlads/reefpoints/source/posts/2015-05-01-the-importance-of-benchmarking.md

 There are several different layers to observe in a given case study from structural to aesthetic: content organization, accessibility, systems architecture, user experience methods, interface design, to visual design.
 It can be challenging to observe all these different layers and identify what about them creates a quality online experience.

 1. Start broad.
 Identify the overall goal of the service that brings you from A to B. Is that process transparent and supportive?
-Were you able to easily use and accomplish the task at hand?
+Were you able to easily use the product and accomplish the task at hand?
 Is the information accessible?
 How is it organized and delivered?

 2. Look at the usability and interactions.
 Do the interactions make sense in context?
 Is the structure intuitive, clear, and easy to use?
 Are design patterns present: experiential, cognitive, tangible ways that help users interact with the interface?
 Identifying these patterns in context helps us understand where they can be used to support user interactions.